-Agursky waterfalls are one of the most beautiful nature places near Sochi, Krasnodar Krai.
+Agursky waterfalls are one of the most popular natural landmarks near Sochi, Krasnodar Krai.
 Agursky waterfalls are not that big, the highest waterfall in the chain is only 23 meters (75 ft.).
 It is a great place to visit for a few hours: enjoy the sounds of nature, hike around or BBQ.

 Ai-Petri is one of the symbols of Crimea and the main attraction in the area.
 The mountain is located above the city of Alupka and has a height of 1234 meters (4049 ft.).

-The most popular destinations at Altay Mountains are Katun River, Chuysky Trakt, Aktru Glacier, Beluha Mountain (highest mountain in Siberia) and Teletskoye Lake.
+The most popular places in Altai are Katun River, Chuysky Trakt, Aktru Glacier, Beluha Mountain (highest mountain in Siberia) and Teletskoye Lake.

 Amur Pillars is one of the wonders of the Khabarovsk Krai of Russia.
 This landmark is located in the taiga area, 134 kilometers from the city of Komsomolsk-on-Amur by the village called «Nizhnetambovskoe».